Re-Drafting the 2019 NFL Draft

 "Quinnen is handicapped, in my opinion, by the defense.
 You put him in Philly, he's Fletcher Cox," former NFL edge-rusher Chuck Smith said, per Matt Stypulkoski of NJ.com.

-4. Oakland Raiders: Josh Jacobs, RB, Alabama
+4. Las Vegas Raiders: Josh Jacobs, RB, Alabama

-Original Selection: Clelin Ferrell, EDGE, Clemson
+Original Selection: Clelin Ferrell, Edge, Clemson

 Original Selection: Devin White, LB, LSU